subsetpark/gitp/poem.md

 ﻿What dumb shit.iOUc And edit this part too.
 Run a marathon.
 How badly
-Enough of THIS stuff, Charlie
-you happy, poOr thinker, you who
+Enough of THIS stuff nonsense, Charlie you happy, poOr thinker, you who
-Your elegances;
 And nibbling things of hers
 Swirl at your ankles
 As you *proceed* alongside